albesianor/Asian-options-hedging/README.md

 We implement:
 - an analytic model for geometric Asian options pricing,
-- a Monte Carlo model for arithmetic Asian options pricing, and
+- a Monte-Carlo model for arithmetic Asian options pricing, and
 - self-financing delta-hedging strategies for both.

 Hedging Asian options in complicated by the path-dependent nature of these financial objects.
 Still, albeit imperfect, our hedging strategy is fairly stable with respect to drift, especially in the geometric case.